apereo/cas/docs/cas-server-documentation/authentication/SOAP-Authentication.md

 ## Configuration

-{% include {{ version }}/principal-transformation-configuration.md configKey="cas.authn.soap" %}

-{% include {{ version }}/password-encoding-configuration.md configKey="cas.authn.soap" %}

-{% include casproperties.html properties="cas.authn.soap"
+{% include casproperties.html properties="cas.authn.soap" %}
-excludes="principal-transformation,password-encoder" %}

 The `status` returned in the SOAP response as interpreted as one of the following values: